jina-ai/jina/docs/datatype/image/image2image.md

 will subsequently refer to as the pets dataset.
 It contains 12.5K images of cats and dogs.
 Now, we can define our problem as selecting an image of cat or dog, and getting back images of similar cats or dogs respectively.

-We know that Jina searches semantically and this can vary with the neural network that we use for encoding our images.
-Since our task is to search for similar images we will consider visually similar images as semantically-related.
+Jina searches semantically, and the results will vary depending on the neural network that we use for image encoding.
+Our task is to search for similar images so we will consider visually-similar images as semantically-related.

 ## Build the Flow

-The solution to the problem uses a simple pipeline that can be subdivided into two steps:  **Index** and **Query**
+The solution uses a simple pipeline that can be subdivided into two steps:  **Index** and **Query**

 ### Index

 To search something out of the full dataset, we first need to index the data.
-This means that we store the embeddings of all the images from the pets dataset in some form of storage.
-The images can be read as a numpy array which is then fed to neural network of our choice.
+This means that we store the embeddings of all the images from the dataset in some form of storage.
+The images can be read as a numpy array which is then fed to the neural network of our choice.
 This neural network encodes the input images into some latent space which we call "embeddings".
-We then use **Indexer** to store these embeddings in memory.
+We then use an **Indexer** to store these embeddings in memory.

 ### Query

 Once the data is indexed, i.e. our database is built, we simply need to feed our query (an image or set of images) to the model to encode it into embeddings and then use the **Indexer** to retrieve matching images.
-The matching can be based on any type of metrics but without going deeper into this, we will focus only on Euclidean distance between two embeddings (corresponding to two images).
+The matching can be based on any type of metric but without going deeper into this, we will focus only on Euclidean distance between two embeddings (corresponding to two images).

 Now, you might wonder what this *Indexer* is, or how to use a neural network of your choice.
 Worry not, we've got you